Political messages of Dr. Seuss: King Looie Katz

 King Looie Katz, which appears in I Can Lick 30 Tigers Today! and Other Stories, has a political theme of rebellion against hierarchy leading to democracy.

 In a town called Katzenstein inhabited by cats, King Looie Katz orders another cat, Fooie, to carry his tail so that it does not drag on the ground.
 In turn, Fooie becomes conscious of his own tail dragging and makes another cat carry it.
 This process continues, with each cat forced to carry another's tail, until "the last, last cat", Zooie Katzen-bein realises there is no-one to carry his tail and protests.
 "Poor Zooie got so awfully mad / so mad he could have spit. / but he did a far, far braver thing ... / he simply yelled, 'I QUIT!'"; and slams the tail he had been carrying on the ground.
 Each other cat in turn slams down the tail they were carrying, thus undermining the hierarchy.
 It concludes with each cat carrying its own tail.

 Unlike many other Dr. Seuss works, it includes the overt political message that Katzenstein is more "demo-catic" at the end.
 Readers may also draw lessons about equality and personal responsibility.
 King Looie is an apparent reference to the French Revolution, although Looie retains his crown, and his head.

 Legacy

 In the early 21st century, some of Seuss's work for children was criticized for containing racist themes and caricatures.
-A 2019 study found that a great majority of his depictions of non-white characters utilized racial stereotypes, although it could be argued that these characters were simply a product of their time.
+A 2019 study found that a great majority of his depictions of non-white characters utilized racial stereotypes, although it has been argued that these characters were simply a product of their time.
 On these grounds, in 2021, six of Seuss's books were pulled from publication.